topquark22/morseR24/README.md

 Solid red can mean one of two things:

--  If red LED lights immediately, that means you are configured as a receiver and the radio is disabled.
+-  If the red LED lights immediately, that means you are configured as a receiver and the radio is disabled.
 This configuration is not supported.

--  If it happens during transmission of a message, the red LED will light up on the slave to indicate that an invalid packet was received.
-This should not happen, so file a bug report.
+-  If the red LED lights during transmission of a message, an invalid packet was received.
+This should not happen if there is good communication between the transmitter and the receiver.
 The problem should be investigated and the slave reset.

 ## Test mode